sophieehill/level-up/content/home/welcome.md

   css_class:
 ---

-The Levelling Up Scheme offers support to A-Level students from under-represented backgrounds, including:
+The Levelling Up Scheme offers support to A-Level students from under-represented backgrounds in Maths, Chemistry, and Physics.

+The scheme includes:

 - Academic tuition, mentoring and support
 - Preparation for University